Wind Mobile CEO to step down; Orascom to gain control

 Wind, with a subscriber base that has grown by almost 50 percent over the last 12 months, just completed its strongest quarter ever, said Lacavera in an interview.

-Lacavera founded Wind in 2008, and with financing from Orascom, built it into Canada's fourth-largest wireless carrier with some 600,000 subscribers.
-Russia's VimpelCom Ltd VIP.N now owns a majority interest in Orascom.
+Lacavera, 38, founded Wind in 2008, and with financing from Orascom, built it into Canada's fourth-largest wireless carrier with some 600,000 subscribers.
+Russia's VimpelCom Ltd now owns a majority interest in Orascom.

+"I'm proud of what we've accomplished with Wind bringing real competition to the Canadian wireless space," said Lacavera in an interview, adding that he will still maintain an economic stake in Wind.

-Despite the growth of Wind and other newcomers, the Canadian market is still dominated by the big three players: Rogers Communications (RCIb.TO), BCE's (BCE.TO) Bell Canada and Telus (T.TO).
+Despite the growth of Wind and other newcomers, the Canadian market is still dominated by the big three players: Rogers Communications, BCE's Bell Canada and Telus.
 Each of them has more than 7 million wireless customers.

+Wind, managed by holding company Globalive, has faced some significant challenges in its few years of existence, due to foreign ownership restrictions in Canadian telecoms.
+Canada only last year began to move to ease curbs on foreign investment in the telecom sector, allowing non-Canadians to take control of carriers with a market share of 10 percent or less.

+"The company is on a great growth track now, after facing unprecedented legal and regulatory challenges," said Lacavera.
+"I shepherded the company through that and got it on a good track and I'm now ready to start Globalive Capital."

 (Reporting by Euan Rocha; Editing by Tim Dobbyn)